ckodser/osServer/README.md

 At this point, this projects runs well on unix in all Normal, multiThread, and multiProcess settings.
 But on Windows, it works in Normal, and multiThread (without image) settings.

+You can see `simpleWebServer.c` in code/ directory for more details. the code has comments which describe the bahavior of functions.